1992 500 km of Silverstone

 The 1992 500 km of Silverstone was the second race of the FIA Sportscar World Championship.
-It was run on May 10, 1992.
+It was run on 10 May 1992.

+Qualifying

+Qualifying results

+Class leaders are in bold.
+The fastest time set by each entry is denoted in gray.

+Race

-Official results
+Race results

 Class winners in bold.
 Cars failing to complete 90% of the winner's distance are marked as Not Classified (NC).

 † - #4 Euro Racing was disqualified for using an illegal fuel compound.